schorschii/LAPS4LINUX/README.md

 You can call the runner with the `-f` parameter to force updating the password directly after installation.
 You should do this to check if the runner is working properly.

 ### Hostnames Longer Than 15 Characters
 Computer objects in the Microsoft Active Directory can not be longer than 15 characters.
 If you join a computer with a longer hostname, it will be registered with a different "short name".
-You have to enter this shortname in the config file in order to make the Kerberos authentication work.
-You can find out the shortname by inspecting your keytab: `sudo klist -k /etc/krb5.keytab`.
+You have to enter this short name in the config file (setting `hostname`) in order to make the Kerberos authentication work.
+You can find out the short name by inspecting your keytab: `sudo klist -k /etc/krb5.keytab`.

+Set the `hostname` option to `null` (default) to use the system's normal host name.

 ### Troubleshooting
 If the script throws an error like `kinit -k -c /tmp/laps.temp SERVER$ returned non-zero exit code 1`, please check what happens when you execute the following commands manually on the command line.